What To Do If You’ve Had a Mortgage Declined After an AIP

 The steps to take are much the same as the ones we outlined in the previous section, and keep in mind that this might not be the setback you think it is.
 Most mortgage lenders only carry out a soft credit check during the AIP, so your credit file is unlikely to be tarnished.

-There are all kinds of reasons why a lender might turn you down for an AIP including…
+There are many reasons why a lender might turn you down for an AIP, including…

 We're so confident in our service, we guarantee it.